AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

  <img src="../images/derivedDataGrouping.png" width="80%">
 </div>

 * Make use of the available filters of the table to search for the derived data of interest.
-Expand or collapse groups to focus on a specific derived data or use the Expand all / Collapse all button to expand / collapse all groups.
+Expand or collapse groups to focus on a specific derived data or use the Expand all/Collapse all button to expand/collapse all groups.

 * By clicking on the derived data train number, this will open the Train result view (the same one accessed from pages such as Train runs or Trains with issues).
 You can schedule derived data for deletion by clicking on the **Delete** button in the train view or in the Delete column of the table.
 The deletion will only be available if the derived data is not used in any datasets or if the datasets using this derived data are not activated.
-In case these conditions are not met, you can ask the analyzers if the derived data can be removed from the active datasets or must be kept.
+In case these conditions are not met, you can ask the analyzers if the derived data is still needed for the activated datasets or they can be removed.

 <div align="center">
  <img src="../images/derivedDataDelete.png" width="90%">